NickPax/my-website/_structures/prepositional-phrase.md

 Sometimes you can place an implied noun in front of the prepositional phrase: (A spot) behind the refrigerator ...

+QUERY:
+Inside this remarkable package lies the embryo of the flower.
+No comma after phrase.
+Correct?

 <br/>
 <br/>